Skip to main content

 Preoperative Embolization

-Typically performed the same day as surgery to reduce intraoperative bleeding.
+Our interventional radiologists typically perform this the same day as surgery to significantly reduce intraoperative bleeding.

 Procedure Details: